wilsonliaows/docs/features/file-streaming.md

 Traditional approaches to file transfer usually have a small file size limit or require large server for processing.
 With Workato, the `File streaming` mechanism allows you to transfer large files between different systems easily, without any setup.

 ## 1. How it works
 When transferring a large file, Workato automatically breaks the file into smaller chunks, then sends one chunk at a time to the destination.
 This allows each chunk to easily fit in Workato's server memory.
-As a result, the same server can technically transfer files of any size.
+As a result, the same server can technically transfer large files of any size.

 The following diagram illustrates how this works: